Project-Ogre/.github/profile/README.md

 ### UI (Angular App)

 The front-end of the game where users interact with the game's user interface.
-You can access the UI by visiting [Project Ogre UI](https://project-ogre-ui.azurewebsites.net/).
+You can access the UI by visiting [Idle Ogre UI](https://zealous-mud-0ef58d91e.5.azurestaticapps.net/title).

 ### API (Azure Kubernetes Services)

 The API layer consists of a set of microservices hosted on Azure Kubernetes Services (AKS) handling player interactions and data storage.
-To access the API, use [Project Ogre API](https://project-ogre-api.azurewebsites.net/).
+To access the API, use [Idle Ogre API](https://project-ogre-api.azurewebsites.net/).

 ### Player (via Angular App)